svenbergner/git-cheatsheet/README.md

-# git-cheatsheet
+# Git CheatSheet
-Collection of tips and tricks for using git
+Collection of Tips and Tricks for using git

 ## Contents
  - [Preview changes before pulling](#preview-changes-before-pulling)